 Value Encode Type Description 0 ISO/ABA ISO/ABA encode format 1 AAMVA AAMVA encode format 2 CADL CADL encode format.
-Note that this reader can only read track 2 for this format.
+Note that (after the June 2005 update) this reader can only read track 2 for this format.
 It cannot read tracks 1 and 3.
 However, this format is obsolete.
+There should no longer be any cards in circulation that use this format.
+California is now using the AAMVA format.
 3 Blank The card is blank.
 4 Other The card has a non-standard encode format.
 For example, ISO/ABA track 1 format on track 2.
 5 Undetermined The card encode type could not be determined because no tracks could be decoded.
 6 None No decode has occurred.
 This type occurs if no magnetic stripe data has been acquired since the data has been cleared or since the device was powered on.
 This device only sends an Input report when a card has been swiped so this value will never occur.
-7 JIS Type 2 JIS Type 2 encode format.
-Before this encode type can be decoded, decoding must be enabled with the decode enable property.
-The JIS type 2 decoding option was not added until firmware with software ID 21042812K01 was release in October 2008.